SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Methodology

 To determine the S\'{e}rsic index that best describes the stellar (or dust) mass profile, we construct the normalized cumulative projected mass distribution in the face-on view (i.e., $xy$ plane).
 Via least-squares minimization we next determine which S\'{e}rsic index yields the smallest residuals at the radii encompassing 10\%, 20\%, 30\%, ..., 70\% of the mass.
 In this fitting process, $n_{\rm star}$ (or $n_{\rm dust}$) is the only free parameter, as we keep $R_{\rm star}$ ($R_{\rm dust}$) fixed at the actual half-mass radius.
 The motivation not to include points on the curve of growth beyond 70\% stems from the fact that TNG mass profiles are not always well approximated by a S\'{e}rsic profile (i.e., a form of model mismatch; see Section\ \ref{sec:modelmismatch}).
 Including the outermost points on the curve of growth would yield a poorer approximation of the inner profile, where observationally most constraints would come from.
 For a more in depth discussion on galaxy outskirts in TNG and a comparison to observed galaxies, we refer the reader to \citet{Merritt2020}.

 The toy model galaxy description employed in {\tt SE3D} fitting assumes a lognormal SFH at each radius, characterized by the time of peak star formation, $t_{\rm peak}$, and the full-width-at-half-maximum, fwhm.
-As a function of radius, the values of $\log(t_{\rm peak})$ and $\log({\rm fwhm})$ are allowed to vary linearly, captured by the gradients $k_{\rm peak}$ and $k_{\rm fwhm}$ (see R25 for details).
-With the gradients and the values of SFH parameters at $R_{\rm star}$ (i.e., $t_{\rm peak,R_{star}}$ and ${\rm fwhm_{R_{star}}}$) in hand, the following implied properties can be computed: \begin{itemize} \item[\textbullet] the total star formation rate, SFR \item[\textbullet] the half-SFR radius, $R_{\rm SFR}$ \item[\textbullet] the mass-weighted stellar age, ${\rm age_w}$ \item[\textbullet] the age gradient,\footnote{While technically of units Gyr, and not Gyr/$R_{\rm star}$ or Gyr/dex, we will for simplicity use the short-hand "age gradient" to refer to this derived quantity.} defined as the difference between the mass-weighted age outside versus inside $R_{\rm star}$: $\nabla {\rm age_w} \equiv {\rm age_w}(>R_{\rm star}) - {\rm age_w}(<R_{\rm star})$ \end{itemize} Unlike the toy model parameters $t_{\rm peak,R_{star}}$, ${\rm fwhm_{R_{star}}}$, $k_{\rm peak}$ and $k_{\rm fwhm}$, counterparts to these derived quantities can be measured directly for a TNG galaxy on the basis of its particle information.
+As a function of radius, the values of $\log(t_{\rm peak})$ and $\log({\rm fwhm})$ are allowed to vary linearly, captured by the gradients $k_{\rm peak}$ and $k_{\rm fwhm}$ (see R26 for details).
+With the gradients and the values of SFH parameters at $R_{\rm star}$ (i.e., $t_{\rm peak,R_{star}}$ and ${\rm fwhm_{R_{star}}}$) in hand, the following implied properties can be computed: \begin{itemize} \item[\textbullet] the total star formation rate, SFR \item[\textbullet] the half-SFR radius, $R_{\rm SFR}$ \item[\textbullet] the mass-weighted stellar age, ${\rm age_w}$ \item[\textbullet] the age gradient,\footnote{While technically of units Gyr, and not Gyr/$R_{\rm star}$ or Gyr/dex, we will for simplicity use the short-hand "age gradient" to refer to this derived quantity.} defined as the difference between the mass-weighted age outside versus inside $R_{\rm star}$: $\nabla {\rm age_w} \equiv {\rm age_w}(>R_{\rm star}) - {\rm age_w}(<R_{\rm star})$ \end{itemize}

+Unlike the toy model parameters $t_{\rm peak,R_{star}}$, ${\rm fwhm_{R_{star}}}$, $k_{\rm peak}$ and $k_{\rm fwhm}$, counterparts to these derived quantities can be measured directly for a TNG galaxy on the basis of its particle information.
 We will therefore focus on these derived quantities when comparing recovered properties to TNG ground truth.
 Nevertheless, to illustrate that also in the (resolved) SFH there is a form of template mismatch between the toy model description and actual TNG galaxies, we depict in Figure\ \ref{fig:TNG_true_params} for a case example the integrated and resolved SFH for both.
 Projected spatial distributions of stars and dust are also compared in the radial and vertical dimension.
 Altogether, the global structural and stellar population characteristics of the example galaxy are reasonably captured by the toy model description, although in a smoothed manner.